Réseau, Bringing streams back to the city

-Inspired by the numerous rivers under the island of Montreal, RÉSEAU is an innovative urban storm management system that controls and slows rain, amplifying its sound as it circulates in the inner ducts.
-It is a collection of prefabricated concrete elements designed to manage rainwater drainage while magnifying its presence.
-This collection of urban slabs bring the presence of water back to the city in an ingenious way.
+Inspired by the many rivers beneath the island of Montreal, RÉSEAU is an innovative urban stormwater management system designed to control and slow down rainfall while amplifying its sound as it flows through inner ducts.
+This collection of prefabricated concrete elements manages rainwater drainage while enhancing its visibility.
+By reintroducing the presence of water in the city, these urban slabs offer a clever solution for urban stormwater challenges.

 Graduation Project - University of Montreal